-This is meant to give you an idea of the difference.
+This is meant to give you an idea of the difference between stock and broth.

-Since no bones are used, broths lack the nutritional punch and gelatin quality found in some stocks.
+Since no bones are used, broths lack the nutritional punch and gelatin quality compared to stock.

 But what they lack in nutritional quality, they more than make up for in taste.
-Broths are delicious!
+Broths taste great.
 You'll most likely prefer drinking a broth over a stock.
 Broths tend to impart a more recognizable flavour to our pallets.

-Your typical stock has more gelatin and nutrients but slightly less flavour.
+Your typical stock has more gelatin and nutrients but slightly less flavour than stock.
 The gelatin is produced via the gentle breakdown of collagen from the bones during a long simmer at low heat.

 The gelatin quality and strong flavour is what makes stocks great for cooking!